 If you’re in a town, or a dungeon, Final Fantasy VII is using a pre-rendered image as the “room”.
 The only 3D models will be NPCs, your party, and any items around.
 Because of this 2D nature, it can sometimes be hard to tell where you can or can’t walk.
 Modern ports of this game introduce a feature where it will show you every entrance to a new area and put an arrow above Cloud’s head.
 I appreciate it, it made finding things a lot easier.

 The game also features a “world map.”
-You’ll be exploring around a, not quite to model, full world where you’ll be traveling from town to town.
+You’ll be exploring around a, not quite to scale, full world where you’ll be traveling from town to town.
 The enemies you’ll encounter will be dependent on where you are in the world.
 Later in the game, you can even take on bosses from here.
 I felt the world was a little too big.
 A lot of it felt like pure padding.
 There is a minimap on the screen that you can use to track where you are.
 For the first few hours, it was a chore to go anywhere.

 You’ll encounter many vehicles of exploration on your adventure!
 You can ride in a buggy, use a crashed plane as a boat, hop in a submarine, or fly over the world in the stolen Shinra Highwind!
 Each vehicle gives you access to a ton of new areas!
 The Highwind and Submarine specifically were my favorites.
 The Highwind became my main mode of transportation because it was fast and could fly over everything.
 The submarine was fun because I could finally explore underwater!
 When you gain access to it, you gain access to a whole new world.